 As ordered reported by the House Committee on Oversight and Government Reform on March 15, 2018

 CBO estimates that enacting H.R.
-4809 would not increase net direct spending or on-budget deficits in any of the four consecutive 10-year periods beginning in 2029.
+50 would not significantly increase net direct spending or on-budget deficits in any of the four consecutive 10-year periods beginning in 2029.

 H.R.
 50 would increase the costs of existing mandates on public and private-sector entities to pay fees, but CBO estimates that the additional costs would be small and would fall well below the annual thresholds for intergovernmental and private-sector mandates established in UMRA ($80 million and $160 million in 2018, respectively, adjusted annually for inflation).